Local area SEND (Ofsted and Care Quality Commission) inspection Nottinghamshire 2023

 Secondly, NHS leaders, commissioners and providers are required to:

 - act urgently to identify and address the delays and gaps in access to some health services, particularly speech and language therapy, neuro-developmental pathways and equipment services.
 NHS Leaders are also required to work together better to use available performance data to identify where gaps exist and whether actions taken to address these are effective

 The report also highlighted a number of strengths:

 - all partnership leaders and professionals want the best for children and young people with SEND in Nottinghamshire

 - children and young people are positive about how their views and aspirations are reflected in their individual EHC plans and the support they receive

 - many young people with SEND receive effective support in securing employment, education, training and independent living as they become adults in Nottinghamshire

 - alternative provision is a positive experience for many children and young people

-A monitoring inspection will be carried out within approximately 18 months.
-The next full area SEND inspection will take place within approximately 3 years.
+A monitoring inspection will be carried out within approximately 18 months of publication of the inspection report.
+The next full area SEND inspection will take place within approximately three years.